-Budapest is charming capital of Hungary sometimes called "Paris of the east".
+Budapest is charming capital of Hungary sometimes called "Paris of the East".
 If you want to make your own opinion about this statement then do not hesitate and head there using one of the available means of transport.
-Train or bus from Prague can be your best choice if you dont have car and dont want to fly.
+Train or bus from Prague can be your best choice if you don't have a car and don't want to fly.
 Another good idea is to combine the trip to Budapest with going to Vienna as well because these two cities are not so far from each other and both are definitely worth visiting.

 There are six trains that take you from Prague to Budapest every day - 3 of them depart from main train station, 3 from Holesovice.
 The end station of all the trains from Prague is Keleti - the biggest railway station in Budapest with metro station located eastern of the city centre.
 One-way ticket will cost you 19 euros if you buy it online here at least 3 days in advance.
 Otherwise you need to buy it at the station and it will cost probably more.
 The journey takes about 7 hours which is quite long but still better than 7 hours in the bus.